Who We Are

 For Students, By Students

-Society and Politics meets every Wednesday at 6pm.
+Society and Politics meets every other Wednesday at 7pm.
 Whether you want to plan an event or just listen to others talk, anyone is welcome throughout the semester!
 Drop by a meeting to share your opinions and ideas while also hearing what your peers have to say.